code-with-amitk/Code-examples/DS_Questions/Data_Structures/Graphs/Terms/Spanning_Tree/README.md

 ## Spanning Tree
-### **What**
-- Subgraph derived from Graph satisfying these conditions:
+- **What?** Subgraph derived from Graph satisfying these conditions:
-  - There are no cycles(ie it is acyclic), Since it a tree
+  - No cycles(ie it is acyclic), Since it a tree
   - Should connect all vertices with minimum number of edges.

-### Properties of ST
+- **Properties of ST**
   - 1 graph can have many spanning trees.
   - Graph can be weighted or unweighted
   - Every connected and undirected Graph G has at least 1 ST.
   - A disconnected graph does not have any ST, as it cannot be spanned to all its vertices.
   - Number of Spanning Trees, for graph having `n` vertices = n<sup>n-2</sup>
   - Number of edges, for graph having `n` vertices = n - 1

 ### Example
 ```